-4. Seriousness of Violations and Sanctions for Acts of Academic and Professional Misconduct

-Acts of academic and professional misconduct are violations of this policy on academic and professional integrity and are subject to sanctions, remediation actions, disciplinary actions, or penalties that may be applied by individual PAU faculty members or by adjudication bodies of the PAU Faculty.
+1-4.
+Seriousness of Violations and Sanctions for Acts of Academic and Professional Misconduct professional integrity and are subject to sanctions, remediation actions, disciplinary actions, or penalties that may be applied by individual PAU faculty members or by adjudication bodies of the PAU Faculty.
 Appeal processes are also available.